-The Clock and Lock option enables two independent Ls/Lx power systems to be phase synchronized to each other.
+The Clock and Lock option enables two or more independent Ls/Lx power systems to be phase synchronized to each other.
 One system (-LKM) acts as the master, the other(s) (-LKS) as auxiliaries.
-The -LKS unit is synced to the -LKM unit.
+The -LKS units are synced to the -LKM unit.
 Refer to section 3.9 for details on Clock and Lock mode.
-Note that the maximum number of auxiliary units (-LKS) per master (-LKM) is one.
-No T connectors are allowed to increase the number of auxiliary units as this may cause reflections on the clock and lock signals.